What is a digital wallet? A small business guide

-What’s a mobile wallet?
+What is a mobile wallet?

-How do mobile wallets work with payments?
+How do digital wallets work with payments?

-Are mobile wallets safe and secure?
+Are digital wallets and mobile wallets safe and secure?

 Mobile wallets benefit from additional layers of security compared to plastic, starting with a smartphone’s built-in biometric security.

-How many people use mobile wallets?
+How many people use digital wallets?

-Are mobile wallets used online and in-store?
+Are mobile and digital wallets used online and in-store?

-Mobile wallets are a popular online payment method as they’re both safe and convenient.
-Mobile wallets also help reduce shopping cart abandonment and increase conversions. eCommerce platform provider that sites that encourage digital wallets for payment saw upwards of a 3x rise in mobile cart conversion.
+Digital wallets are a popular online payment method as they’re both safe and convenient.
+Digital wallets also help reduce shopping cart abandonment and increase conversions because they offer seamless checkout solutions.
+The e-commerce platform provider Big Commerce estimates that sites that encourage digital wallets for payment saw upwards of a triple rise in mobile cart conversion.

 Why should my business accept digital wallets?Accepting digital wallet payments offers three clear benefits for small businesses: